The Employment Law Review: Israel

 Employees have a general right to enrol as members of a trade union and to authorise the union to act on their behalf.
 The law defends this right by prohibiting the employer from preventing any trade union representative from entering the workplace to organise the employees and advance their interests, and revoking or reducing any employee rights, including terminating employment, on the ground of an employee's membership or activity within a trade union or on the grounds of his or her activity in establishing a representative body in the workplace.

 The National Labour Court has also ruled that, during initial unionisation, the presumption is that the expression of the employer's opinion could exert pressure that may constitute an unjustified influence on the employees.
-Therefore, an employer is not allowed to publicly express its views against the organisation of its employees, let alone take any action in an attempt to avert it.10 In recent years, the regional labour courts have imposed significant compensation on employers that have acted to thwart initial unionisations by various means (such as putting pressure on employees to abolish their union membership, giving legitimacy to actions against the unionisation, discriminating against unionised employees, and acute expressions of opinion against the unionisation made by senior managers).11 In this regard, the National Labour Court has pointed out that attempts by employers to harm initial unionisation has become a common phenomenon, justifying increasing compensation in the future.12 However, the Regional Labour Court in Tel Aviv ruled in the McDonald's case13 that if, during the unionisation process, representatives of the workers union deliver deceptive or misleading information that gives rise to false allegations, the employer will have a right to respond to those allegations in good faith.14
+Therefore, an employer is not allowed to publicly express its views against the organisation of its employees, let alone take any action in an attempt to avert it.11 In recent years, the regional labour courts have imposed significant compensation on employers that have acted to thwart initial unionisations by various means (such as putting pressure on employees to abolish their union membership, giving legitimacy to actions against the unionisation, discriminating against unionised employees, and acute expressions of opinion against the unionisation made by senior managers).12

-For the first time, a regional labour court has stipulated that in an initial unionisation, a workerss union has an obligation to act towards the employer with complete decency and transparency, and must avoid any action that may harm or damage the employer's assets or property.15
+The court has further stipulated that in an initial unionisation, a workers union has an obligation to act towards the employer with complete decency and transparency, and must avoid any action that may harm or damage the employer's assets or property.13

-The law stipulates that an employer has an obligation to negotiate with the union in the initial stages of its formation in the workplace, with respect to any of the following: hiring and firing; termination of employment; employment terms and conditions; and the rights and obligations of the trade union.
-However, the law emphasises that this does not require the employer to sign a CBA with the trade union, but rather only requires the employer to negotiate with the union.
+An employer has a legal obligation to negotiate with the union in the initial stages of its formation in the workplace, with respect to, among other things, hiring and firing, termination of employment, and employment terms and conditions.
+However, the law emphasises that this does not require the employer to sign a CBA, but rather only to negotiate with the union.

-In workplaces in which collective relationships are already established, the employer is obliged to negotiate with the representative trade union with respect to various specific employment matters, including engagement, dismissal and terms of employment.
-To the extent that the employer does not respond to the employees' demands and refuses to sign a CBA, the trade union can potentially declare a work dispute and initiate a strike.
+In organised workplaces, the employer is obliged to negotiate with the trade union with respect to various specific employment matters, including engagement, dismissal and terms of employment.
+If the employer does not respond to its employees' demands and refuses to sign a CBA, the trade union can potentially declare a work dispute and initiate a strike.

 i Requirements for registration